UOA-MEDSCI-736/BibianaLee-medsci736/README.md

 - 9 tests should have passed
 - If these tests do not pass please make sure that the `menu()` has a `#` in front of it and the `#` in front of `return lines` has been removed
 - If the tests pass please removed the `#` in front of the `menu()` and reinstate the `#` in front of the `return lines`

+## Run your own file
 - **Now you can run the programme using the instructions above using the Dummy Data provided or with you own file ** **Please Note**
 - If you are using your own data be aware of the data requirements or feel free to modify the code to suit your needs
+- Simply follow the instructions outlined above.
+- Given that the tests run and you have completed a test run with the dummy data you should be able to navigate your way around Project IE
+- Errors will be displayed and if there are any problems feel free to contact me through GitHub’s issue system

 ##Acknowledgement
 -	Code was taken and modified from Callum Chalmer (2016) and was permissible under the MIT licence